ScienceAndBeyond/CropCast/README.md

 ## Notes

-- We used spatial cross-validation (GroupKFold by county) to avoid data leakage
-- EVI worked better than NDVI for most crops
-- Code could be cleaner but it works.
+- Code could be cleaner, but it works.
+More work is needed to clean up
-- Work in progress to download data more efficiently through  sources
+- Work in progress to download data more efficiently through  cloud sources

 ## Authors